-Breast reconstruction is a type of surgery for women who have had a breast removed.
-Breast removal is also called a mastectomy.
+Breast reconstruction, or mastectomy, is a type of surgery for women who have had a breast removed.
 Breast reconstruction surgery rebuilds the breast so that it is about the same size and shape as it was before or whatever new size the woman desires.
-The nipple and the darker area around the nipple or areola can also be reconstructed at the same time.
-Most women who have had a mastectomy can have reconstruction.
-Women who have had only the part of the breast around the cancer removed, a lumpectomy may not need reconstruction.
+The nipple and the darker area around the nipple, the areola, can also be reconstructed at the same time.
+Most women who have already had a mastectomy can still have reconstruction.
+Women who have had only the part of the breast around the cancer removed, a lumpectomy, may not need reconstruction.

 Many women who have a mastectomy choose reconstructive surgery to rebuild the shape and look of the breast.
 For women who have lost a breast to cancer or other trauma, a breast reconstruction can have a very positive effect on their self-confidence.
-Medical and technological advancements are being made every day to produce more realistic and natural-looking results.
 We value the opportunity to help you become whole again.

 Dr. Heidi Harrington, a board certified plastic surgeon, is highly trained in breast reconstruction surgery following cancer and has been performing this reconstructive care for women with breast cancer for 3 years.
 The techniques for immediate and delayed reconstruction are continually advancing.
 Dr. Harrington regularly attends and participates in national conferences.